num30/golang-service-test/README.md

  - `GET /boxes/{box_id}` - returns Json with box content by it's ID
  - `PUT /boxes/{box_id}` - updates box content by it's ID

-We have a [test](/test/integration/rest_service_test.go) that checks that our service works as expected.
+We have a [test](/test/stest/rest_service_test.go) that checks that our service works as expected.
 Test is written as a go tests the only difference is that we don't access any methods directly but use HTTP calls to call our service.

 ## Building Test Image
 Running locally is good for one time verification.
 In order to run test as part of CI/CD pipeline we need to build and push service test image.
 To do that we will build a test binary first
 ```
-env CGO_ENABLED=0 GOOS=linux GARCH=amd64 go test ./test/integration -tags integration -v -a -c -o bin/integration
+env CGO_ENABLED=0 go test ./test/stest -tags servicetest -v -c -o bin/service-test
 ```

-then we will build a docker image using [Int.Dockerfile](Int.Dockerfile) created specifically for service tests.
+then we will build a docker image using [Test.Dockerfile](Test.Dockerfile) created specifically for integration tests.

 ```
-docker build -f Int.Dockerfile -t integration-test .
+docker build -f Test.Dockerfile -t integration-test .
 ```

 You probably want to do it in a pipeline so [here is an example of Github Action pipeline](.github/workflows/build.yaml) that does that for you.